Interested in writing a guest post?

 - The posts are not a thinly veiled sales or marketing piece.
 In other words, don’t pitch me posts about products.

-- The topic nutrition- or food-related.
+- The topic is nutrition- or food-related.
 I shouldn’t even have to include this one, but you would be amazed.

 Why Should You Write For The Nutrition By Carrie Blog?

-I get question from dietitians and dietetic students all the time asking, “How can I get into nutrition writing?”
+I get questions from dietitians and dietetic students all the time asking, “How can I get into nutrition writing?”
 In many cases, they don’t have their own blog and possibly haven’t published anything, anywhere.
 Starting your own blog (and posting consistently) and guest-posting on other nutrition blogs is a good place to start!

-How Do I Submit A Guest Post?
+How To Submit A Guest Post

 - Contact me with your pitch.
 Let me know if you are a dietitian, or a dietetic student.

 - Wait for a response.
 If I’m interested, I’ll respond within a week (honestly, it depends on when I get your email and what’s going on with my own writing deadlines).